writeian/Collab_AI_Online/README.md

 ---

 ## 🆕 Recent Improvements (July 2025)

+### Phase 4: AI Response Toggle System ✅
+- **AI Response Toggle**: Users can now enable/disable AI responses on a per-chat basis
+- **Persistent State**: Toggle state is saved in localStorage and persists between page refreshes
+- **Per-Chat Settings**: Each chat maintains its own AI response preference
+- **Default Behavior**: AI responses are enabled by default for new chats
+- **User-Friendly Interface**: Clear toggle with descriptive labels and visual feedback
+- **Seamless Integration**: Toggle is integrated into the chat form for easy access

 ### Phase 3: Invitation Acceptance System ✅
 - **Smart invitation tracking**: Invitations are automatically marked as accepted when users visit invited rooms